Alerting when the vibration standard is exceeded: how does it work?

 Alarms when vibration standards are exceeded

-To reiterate, you must always perform a measurement based on certain guidelines that have been established using the variables mentioned above.
+To reiterate, you must always perform a measurement based on specific guidelines that have been established using the variables mentioned above.
 Does a vibration continuously exceed the norm?
 Then it is important to correct it in time or to stop or slow down the work.
-With an alarm notification you know that you’ll never be too late to take action.
+With an alarm notification, you know you’ll never be too late to take action.

 For example, does the chosen guideline dictate that vibrations from 2mm/s onwards are overruns?
-If you then have your alarm set to 80 percent, you will receive a signal when a vibration of 1.6mm/s or higher occurs.
+If your alarm is set to 80 percent, you will receive a signal when a vibration of 1.6mm/s or higher occurs.
 In addition, you can give each alarm a name and set a custom text message.

-Certain measurement systems also allow you to set alarm frequencies in the form of a minimum number of exceedances.
-A single outlier over a few days, for example, does not automatically mean that you have to shut down a project, especially in the case of an SBR-B measurement.
+Specific measurement systems also allow you to set alarm frequencies with a minimum number of exceedances.
+For example, a single outlier over a few days does not automatically mean that you have to shut down a project, especially in the case of an SBR-B measurement.
 In such a case, for example, do you set a 3?
-Then you only get a warning if a certain vibration level is measured 3 times within a minute.
+Then you only get a warning if a certain vibration level is measured three times within a minute.

-You can also set a minimum interval time between emails and text messages (rate limiting) to prevent alerts from coming too quickly and incessantly.
+You can also set a minimum interval between emails and text messages (rate limiting) to prevent alerts from coming too quickly and incessantly.
 In addition, you can determine which people should be notified when a vibration standard is exceeded.
 These contacts are usually added per measurement project.
-Is an employee on vacation or have a day off per week as standard?
-Then you can simply set up the alarm so that he or she does not receive any notifications on those days absent.
+Is an employee on vacation or has a day off per week as standard?
+Then you can set up the alarm so that they do not receive notifications on those days absent.
 Has a project ended?
-Then you can archive it and it disappears from the list of active projects.
+Then you can archive it, and it disappears from the list of active projects.

 Want to know more?

-Setting alarms is the best way to consistently stay within a project's vibration standards.
-You get quick notifications of exceedances, which also allows you to respond more appropriately.
-Moreover, with an advanced measurement solution like Omnidots, you have a lot of flexibility in choosing the way you want to receive alerts.
+Setting alarms is the best way to stay within a project's vibration standards consistently.
+You get quick notifications of exceedances, allowing you to respond more appropriately.
+Moreover, with an advanced measurement solution like Omnidots, you can choose the way you want to receive alerts.
 Curious about the possibilities?
-Feel free to take a look at our website, read our FAQ section or contact us for more information.
+Feel free to look at our website, read our FAQ section, or contact us for more information.